OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-avatar.md

 ```

 #### Class Descriptions
-These represent the class values utilized in the `ShAvatar` constructor.
+These represent the class values utilized in the {{ $doc.constructorName }} constructor.
 These values are customizable and can be strengthened or overridden through the `ui` properties' attributes.

 _**wrapper**_
 *  **Value**: <code>"grid grid-cols-2 gap-4 p-4 mx-auto w-fit"</code>